ljantzen/obsidian-logging/README.md

 ## Configuration file

 Olog reads ~/.config/olog/olog.yaml on startup.
+If it does not exist, olog will create it and prompt for some of the values.
 This is a file that uses the yaml configuration format.
 See olog.example.yaml for what can be configured.

-My vault has a particular layout supported by Templater templates, and the example configuration reflects that.

 Olog looks for a marker that signifiies where the log entries block will start.
 Log entries must be consecutive without empty lines.
 The marker is specified in the config file.
-In my case it is a level 2 heading with a clock emoji.

 ## Command line switches